ricardoquesada/bluepad32/.gitlab/issue_templates/Default.md

 ## Which controller

 Which controller and its firmware version.
-E.g:
+Add link to the controller when you are using clones, or not mainstream controllers.

-Xbox Wireless model 1708 with Xbox firmware 5.15.1923
+E.g: Xbox Wireless model 1708 with Xbox firmware 5.15.1923

 ## Which ESP32